MaxGruebmeyer/gross-pitaevskii-solver/README.md

 For $tau_n = 1$ this method is the same as the inverse iteration algorithm.
 - **Shifted Inverse Iteration**: This algorithm uses the **Rayleigh quotient** to dynamically shift the operator at each step, aiming to accelerate convergence.
+This idea is drawn from the numerical linear algebra's "classical" inverse iteration, however the A-Method does not react favourably to such shifts.

 ## Results and Analysis

 The dampened and the normal inverse iteration show almost identical behaviour with the normal version converging "smoother" than the dampened version.
-For small nonlinearities the dampened version has a tiny edge, while for larger nonlinearities the undampened version actually converges faster.
+For small nonlinearities $\beta = 10^{-1}, 10^0, 10^1$ the dampened version
+has a tiny edge, while for larger nonlinearities $\beta = 10^3$ the undampened version actually converges faster.
 As-is there is no reason to use the dampened version.
 It may converge a tiny bit faster for small nonlinearities, but it's not worth the overhead of the line search algorithm.